-Estelle is currently conducting research along two threads in the discipline of Human-Computer Interaction.
-The first explores how socio-technical infrastructures support scientific media creation for the general public.
-The second explores user behavior in online health communities.
-Exciting future work will explore the intersection between these domains, applying a critical lens to understanding how users consume scientific (mis)information related to health and well-being, and how future technology could help scientists and media professionals do a better job of communicating scientific information to consumers.
+Estelle’s research falls along two threads in Human-Computer Interaction.
+The first explores how socio-technical infrastructures support scientific media creation for the general public; the second analyzes online health communities.
+For her dissertation, she plans to explore the intersection between these domains, applying a critical lens to understanding how users consume scientific (mis)information related to health and well-being, and how future technology could help scientists and media professionals do a better job of communicating scientific information to consumers.

 As a result of her highly interdisciplinary academic and professional background, Estelle brings a diverse set of knowledge and skills to her research on technology for science communications.
 She is a passionate researcher, communicator, and educator dedicated to helping the general public have better access to information and resources related to science, health, and technology.